 - General Lionwhyte gets two in Brütal Legend.
 First, before the final Stage Battle against him, when he notices the sword Lars has levelled at his throat, and finally realizes that the resistance aren't just bumbling idiots and will actually kill him if they get the chance.
 Later, after the battle when a mirror from his tower is about to fall on him, he attempts to stop it... only to shatter it instead and make it even more lethal.
 The look on his face reflected in the shards of mirror as he realizes just how badly he screwed up is priceless.

-- Nathan Drake of Uncharted has this almost as his catchphrase.
+- Nathan Drake has this almost as his catchphrase.
 He says it, or some variation, every five minutes.
 Either that, or he's so far beyond panic that he gets irritated at the insurmountable odds stacked against him.

 Nate: (after encountering bad guys while being shot at by a military helicopter) Can't you guys see the helicopter?!
 I have enough shit to deal with!

 - If Drake falls from a high place to his death, he will occassionally shout out "Oh Shiiiiittttt!!!!!"